elatov/elatov.github.io/_posts/2013-06-15-enabling-ldaps-on-windows-2008-active-directory-server.md

 /usr/lib/mozldap/ldapsearch
 ```

-RedHat mostly uses the Mozilla version.
-From "[LDAP Tool Locations](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/ldap-tools-examples)":

-> For all Red Hat Directory Server guides and documentation, the LDAP tools used in the examples, such as **ldapsearch** and **ldapmodify**, are the Mozilla LDAP tools.
-For most Linux systems, OpenLDAP tools are already installed in the **/usr/bin/** directory.

 The two different versions have different arguments so make sure you know which one you are using.
 Let's perform an LDAP query with **openldap** tools first:

 ```bash